Cold hardy cacti in Sweden?

 Echinocereus triglochidiatus is a groupforming species which vary a lot from place to place.
 It can form very large groups of heads with long and beautiful spines.
 The flower is reddish and stays for a week or more if it is not placed too hot.
 There are some varieties which are also very hardy and suitable for the rock garden; v. mohavensis and v. mojavensis.
 Similiar is E. coccineus with nice spines and red flowers.
 Other Echinocereus to grow outdoors or preferably in an unheated greenhouse are; E. chloranthus, russanthus (both small and cylindrical with small, scented flowers), E. dasyacanthus, engelmanii and especially the var. variegatus, E. fendleri with varieties, E. papillosus, E. pectinatus, E. perbellus, E. reichenbachii, and E. stramineus.

 Opuntia is a very large and widespread genus which can be found from Argentina up to Canada.
-Many species growing on in the United States and Canada are cold hardy and also suitable for European rock gardens or an unheated greenhouse.
+Many species growing in the United States and Canada are cold hardy and also suitable for European rock gardens or an unheated greenhouse.
 I have tested a handful different species with quite good result.
 Opuntia fragilis is a variable species and usually has small cylindrical segments and 1-2 cm long spines.
 It is very hardy and can survive as low temperatures as -60 C!
-Other nice species are O. gilvescens, O. compressa, O. imbricata, O. phaecantha, O. viridiflora and O. whipplei.
+Other nice species are O. polyacantha, O. pottsii, O. compressa, O. imbricata, O. phaecantha, O. compressa, O. viridiflora and O. whipplei.
+There are hundreds of crossings and cultivars with a fantastic variation in spination and flower colours.

 ||Pediocactus simpsonii SB 877 flowers early in spring with pink to white flowers.
 Buds are usually developed in autumn.
 Likes a cold winter and spring.
 Do not expose it to overheating in spring as the buds my dehydrate.